We’re going to look at the best handheld wireless microphones with transmitters built into the body of the mic.

 Combine several of these with a frequency manager to have the system automatically choose separate available frequencies for each mic.

-The Audio-Technica ATW-3141BC is a cardioid dynamic in the UHF frequencies.
+It comes with a cardioid dynamic mic in the UHF frequencies.
 With the 3000 series, you can use up to 16 mics per band and you get a 300-foot operating range.
 Great for decently large spaces.

 Sennheiser EW 500-935 G3